AliRezaJoodi/AVR_Projects/MotorDriver_DC_NoFeedback_RemoteControlled_Bluetooth/README.md

-## DC Motor Driver, No Feedback, Remote Controlled, Bluetooth Interface, Optically Isolated
+## DC Motor Driver, No Feedback, Remote Controlled, Bluetooth Interface
 Note: This is just a prototype and needs improvement.

 ### Pictures